The Ultimate Hong Kong Rugby Sevens Survival Guide

 Where to stay for the Hong Kong Sevens

-Most visitors opt to book hotels on Hong Kong Island or on Kowloon side.
-If you don’t have a lot of time in the city, look into hotels in Wan Chai, Central, Soho, Sheung Wan and Causeway Bay for maximum convenience!
+Most visitors for the Hong Kong Rugby Sevens opt to book hotels on Hong Kong Island or on Kowloon side.
+If you don’t have a lot of time in the city, look into hotels in Wan Chai, Central, Soho, Sheung Wan and Causeway Bay for maximum convenience and easy access to the stadium!
 Click here to check current rates and availability for hotels in Hong Kong.

-If you’re looking for a luxury heritage hotel in Hong Kong, then I recommend checking out The Murray in Central.
-The architecturally-centered building was restored from its former site as government offices.
+If you’re looking for a luxury hotel in Hong Kong, then I recommend checking out The Murray in Central.
 The rooms are spacious and classy, and the dining facilities are fantastic – I’m partial to Popinjays which is one of my favourite rooftop bars in the city.
-The hotel is a stone’s throw from Hong Kong Park (which is connected to Admiralty MTR station), or a short 10-minute walk from Central (which offers you numerous transportation links throughout Hong Kong to Causeway Bay).
+The hotel is a stone’s throw from Hong Kong Park (which is connected to Admiralty MTR station), or a short 10-minute walk from Central (which offers you numerous transportation links throughout Hong Kong).
 Click here for current rates and availability at The Murray.

 Whatever you do, book early!
 Hotels in Hong Kong are always fully booked for the 7s weekend and the room rates are often double during that time.
 If you book using Booking.com, you can always cancel if your travel plans change.